clarity-digital/laravel-jwt-rest-api/README.md

 ## Testing

+This boilerplate comes with [Pest](https://pestphp.com/) as its testing framework.
 In order to run the tests, run `./vendor/bin/pest`.

 ## License